 Your baselayer may not be the most exciting part of your layering system, but make no mistake: It’s certainly one of the most important.
 As a next-to-skin piece, baselayers are tasked with pulling moisture away from your body and regulating your core temperature, which is especially useful for outdoor activities like skiing, hiking, and climbing.
 Our female staff has tested dozens of baselayers to bring you our 19 favorites below, from premium, warm, and naturally odor-resistant merino wool options to cheaper synthetic alternatives.
-For more information, see our women’s baselayer comparison table and buying advice below the picks.
+For more information, see our comparison table and buying advice below the picks, along with details about our testing process.
 For a wider look at the market, we've also compiled a round-up of the best baselayers, which covers both men's and women's styles.

 Our Team’s Women’s Baselayer Picks